 Under these circumstances students are covered by the university's medical liability insurance.
-The key conditions are that 1) the student is functioning under the direct supervision of a licensed physician, and 2) that the orders are countersigned before they are executed.
+The key conditions are that 1) the student is functioning under the direct supervision of a licensed physician, and 2) the orders are countersigned before they are executed.

 The medical liability insurance also covers students for any injury that results to a patient as a consequence of a student's actions in carrying out the usual and customary functions of a medical student in the course of caring for a patient.
 This includes taking a history, conducting a physical examination, and performing procedures of an investigatory or therapeutic nature.
 However, the same conditions apply, namely, that the student must be functioning under the direct supervision of a licensed physician.

 Students must always wear their identification name tags when dealing with patients and staff in the hospital.
-Students must identify themselves as medical students and sign all notations they make with the identification that they are medical students (e.g., John Smith, BMS III).
+Students must identify themselves as medical students and sign all notations they make with the identification that they are medical students (e.g., John Smith, AMS III).

 The best way to avoid being involved in a malpractice suit is to always act professionally, respect the rights of patients and treat them respectfully and kindly, act prudently, know the limits of your competence, and don't be afraid to say "I don't know," or "I'm not comfortable doing such-and-so."
-Listen to what staff nurses say and don't do something they don't want you to.
+Listen to what staff nurses say and don't do something they don't want you to do.

 Accidents and Injuries While in the Hospital